jparkington/Electric-Brew/docs/data_dictionary.md

   - `dim_bills_id` (**int**): References the `dim_bills` table, indicating the source of billing data (CMP or Ampion), which is vital for differentiating the billing methodologies and cost calculations.

-  - `account_number` (**str**): The account identifier that ties the electricity usage and cost data to a specific customer account, enabling account-level analysis and billing.

   - `kwh` (**float**): Represents the total electricity consumed in kilowatt-hours during the billing interval, serving as the basis for cost calculations and usage analysis.

   - `delivery_cost` (**float**): The calculated cost associated with the delivery of electricity from CMP, derived from the used kWh and the delivery rate.

-  - `service_cost` (**float**): The portion of the total cost allocated for service charges, proportionally distributed based on kWh usage in a given billing interval.
+  - `service_cost` (**float**): The portion of the total cost allocated for service charges, proportionally distributed based on kWh usage within the billing interval.

   - `supply_cost` (**float**): The cost for the electricity supply itself, computed from the used kWh and respective supply rates, which varies based on the source of billing and the type of supply contract.

+  - `tax_cost` (**float**): The portion of the total Maine taxes for delivery and supply, calculated proportionally based on the kWh usage within the billing interval.

-  - `total_cost` (**float**): The aggregate cost incurred, encompassing delivery, service, and supply costs, providing a comprehensive view of the financial impact of electricity consumption for each account on each meter reading.
+  - `total_cost` (**float**): The aggregate cost incurred, encompassing delivery, service, supply, and tax costs, providing a comprehensive view of the financial impact of electricity consumption for each account on each meter reading.

+  - `account_number` (**str**): A unique identifier originally assigned by CMP for each customer's account, facilitating billing and service interactions.
+It is a consistent key within `meter_usage`, `cmp_bills`, and `ampion_bills`.